Find flights

 Aer Lingus' in-flight entertainment is on the higher end overall.
 The long-haul Business Class features a 16 inch high-definition touchscreen display and noise-reducing headphones, while the Economy Class has 9 inch screens, plus USB and AC power outlets.

-I find the airline offers a fairly good selection of new-release films, TV programmes, music, games and even LinkedIn learning courses.
+I find the airline offers a good selection of new-release films, programmes, music, games and even LinkedIn learning courses.
 With the Aer Lingus app on your smartphone, you can pre-select your in-flight playlist.
 If, like me, you’ve ever regretted the in-flight entertainment being cut off right in the middle of a good film, you can use the Aer Lingus app to pick up where you left off on a later flight.

 Aer Lingus lounges